Agile Modeling Home Page

-Iteration Modeling: An Agile Best Practice
+Iteration/Sprint Modeling: An Agile Core Practice

-How Much Iteration Modeling?
+How Much Sprint Modeling?

-My experience is that a two-week iteration will have roughly half a day of iteration planning, including modeling, whereas for a four-week iteration this effort will typically take a day.
-The goal is to accurately plan the work for the iteration, identify the highest-priority work items to be addressed and how you will do so.
+My experience is that a two-week sprint will have roughly half a day of sprint planning, including modeling, whereas for a four-week sprint this effort will typically take a day.
+The goal is to accurately plan the work for the sprint, identify the highest-priority work items to be addressed and how you will do so.
 In other words, to think things through in the short term.
-The goal isn't to produce a comprehensive Gantt chart, or detailed specifications for the work to be done.
+The goal isn’t to produce a comprehensive Gantt chart, or detailed specifications for the work to be done.
 Figure 1 depicts the sketch for the design of a student information editing screen.
-This sketch was made on a whiteboard by the product owner, the person responsible for describing and prioritizing requirements for the team, when asked to describe the details behind the "A student maintains their basic information" user story which is to be implemented this iteration.
-Notice how the sketch is fairly rough but gets the idea across -- it would have been drawn in a few minutes by the product owner as they explained to the team what they expected the system to do.
+This sketch was made on a whiteboard by the product owner, the person responsible for describing and prioritizing requirements for the team, when asked to describe the details behind the “A student maintains their basic information” user story which is to be implemented this iteration.
+Notice how the sketch is fairly rough but gets the idea across — it would have been drawn in a few minutes by the product owner as they explained to the team what they expected the system to do.
 Based on this information the team can now accurately estimate the work to be done to implement this screen.
-Previously they had no idea that the product owner expected this screen to list the person's seminar history.
+Previously they had no idea that the product owner expected this screen to list the person’s seminar history.

 Figure 1.
 Sketch of a screen to be built during this iteration.